intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 This being the version of the text that appears in IAB RFC 1958
 {{?PRINCIPLES=RFC1958}}.

-Postel's robustness principle has been hugely influential in shaping the Internet and the systems that use Internet protocols.
+The robustness principle has been hugely influential in shaping the Internet and the systems that use Internet protocols.
 Many consider the application of the robustness principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

-Over time, considerable experience has been accumulated with protocols that were designed by the application of Postel's maxim.
-That experience shows that there are negative long-term consequences to interoperability if an implementation applies Postel's advice.
+Time and experience shows that negative consequences to interoperability accumulate over time if an implementations apply the robustness principle.

-The flaw in Postel's logic originates from the presumption of an inability to affect change in a system the size of the Internet.
-That is, once a protocol specification is published, changes that might be different to the practice of existing implementations are not feasible.
+The problem with the robustness principle originates from an assumption that assumes an inability to affect change in a system the size of the Internet.
+That is, the idea that once a protocol specification is published, changes that might require existing implementations to change are not feasible.

 Many of the shortcomings that lead to applications of the robustness principle are avoided for protocols under active maintenance.
-Active protocol maintenance is where a community of protocol designers, implementers, and deployers continuously improve and evolve protocols.
-A community that takes an active role in the maintenance of protocols can greatly reduce and even eliminate opportunities to apply Postel's guidance.
+Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocols.
+A community that takes an active role in the maintenance of protocols can greatly reduce and even eliminate opportunities to apply the robustness principle.

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 This document serves primarily as a record